ultimate271/notes/tolkien/akallabeth.md

 the Deathless, to wrest from them everlasting life within the Circles of the World.

+### Ar-Pharazôn comes upon Aman, and with the strength of his pride steps there and declares battle
 But the fleets of Ar-Pharazôn came up out of the deeps of the sea and encompassed Avallónë and all the isle of Eressëa, and the Eldar mourned, for the light of the setting sun was cut off by the cloud of the Númenóreans.
 And at